John Moreau Grant: Royal Canadian Naval College HMCS Royal Roads

 After the Royal Naval College of Canada closed in 1931, the practice of sending Canadian naval officers to England for training was found to be expensive and unreliable.
 In 1940, Rear Admiral Percy W. Nelles, then chief of naval staff, led a group of RNCC alumni who met with Angus Lewis Macdonald, then naval minister to discuss opening a college to train naval officers for the postwar navy and for civilian employment in the merchant marine.
 The college was to be similar to the Royal Naval College at Dartmouth and to the former RNCC.
 In 1940, Angus Lewis Macdonald explained to the House of Commons "it will be a proud day for this country, when our Canadian naval effort will be directed by Canadian men, trained in Canada and operating in ships built in this country."
 In November 1940, the Hatley Park and grounds was purchased by the Royal Canadian Navy for $75,000 to house a Naval Training Establishment.
 Captain Grant was appointed the first commandant of the Royal Canadian Naval College HMCS Royal Roads from 1940 to 1944.

-From 13 December 1940 – October 1942, HMCS Royal Roads operated as an Officer Training Establishment for short-term probationary RCNVR sub-lieutenants.
+From 13 December 1940 to October 1942, HMCS Royal Roads operated as an Officer Training Establishment for short-term probationary RCNVR sub-lieutenants.
 Royal Roads trained cadets for the executive branch, the engineer branch and the accountant branch of the Royal Canadian Navy.
 He later served as the Executive Officer of the Royal Military College of Canada in Kingston, Ontario.
 Grant died in 1986.